 The combination of a safe jurisdiction and the commitment of NordVPN to protecting user privacy with no logs is what makes this VPN an ideal choice for safe torrenting.

 IP leak test: It is harder for a VPN to ensure no IP leaks when the server network is as vast as NordVPN’s.
 However, it is a testament to the quality of this VPN since it keeps your IP from leaking effectively as evidenced below:

 NordVPN’s kill switch technology for Windows and Mac has to be configured by the user by specifying which applications should automatically be shut down in case the VPN connection is interrupted.

 Currently, it doesn’t have the capability to terminate Internet connection on a system level on Windows and Mac, which is a more efficient and convenient technique than individually terminating applications.

 This feature, however, is much smoother on iOS and Android versions of NordVPN apps, which disable the Internet on a system level in the event of an interruption in the VPN connection.

 Learn more about this VPN’s strengths and weaknesses in our NordVPN review.

-Speed: The reputation of NordVPN as a high-speed VPN service is not without basis in reality.
+Speed: Using VPN for torrenting often negatively impacts speeds.
+However, this is not the case with NordVPN.
+In fact, the reputation of NordVPN as a high-speed VPN service is not without basis in reality.
 Most servers deliver fast speeds with a good degree of consistency.

 Summary: NordVPN offers a lot of valuable features in addition to its outstanding core capabilities.
 Some of these extra features include Double VPN, which is basically the name given to the technique of VPN chaining – the process of moving user traffic through 2 distinct VPN servers – for added privacy and encryption.